fqscfqj/Qwen3-ASR-DockerApi/README.md

 [![Also in](https://img.shields.io/badge/Also%20in-Java-orange.svg)](#-implementations-in-other-languages)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## 😊 Important Notice:

+Qwen3-ASR is now open-sourced.
+Welcome to visit the [GitHub](https://github.com/QwenLM/Qwen3-ASR) and [blog](https://qwen.ai/blog?id=qwen3asr) for more information.
+The open-source model offers functionality comparable to the API and supports free, fast local deployment.
+Qwen3-ASR open-source model includes two powerful all-in-one speech recognition models that support language identification and ASR for 52 languages and dialects, as well as a novel non-autoregressive speech forced-alignment model that can align text–speech pairs in 11 languages.
+Its powerful performance is sufficient to deliver highly compelling speech-to-text transcription capabilities.
+Welcome to use it!

+## Overview

 An advanced, high-performance Python command-line toolkit for using the **Qwen-ASR API** (formerly Qwen3-ASR-Flash).
 This implementation overcomes the API's 3-minute audio length limitation by intelligently splitting long audio/video files and processing them in parallel, enabling rapid transcription of hours-long content.

 ## 🚀 Key Features